ivanlin69/ivanlin69/README.md

 ## Hi, my name is Ivan Lin 🦌

 In 2022, I began my programming journey in graduate school🎓 and quickly became captivated by the world of coding.
 Although I found it challenging, the process was incredibly rewarding and brought me a lot of joy.
-I started by learning `C`, `Java`, and `Python`, but my passion truly lies with `C` and `Assembly`, and I appreciate for their unique blend of low-level control and powerful capabilities.
+I started by learning `C`, `Python`, `Java` and `C++`, but currently my passion lies with `C`, and I appreciate for its unique blend of low-level control and powerful capabilities.

 ## My work